 Coal tar may be compounded with other ingredients to make creams, ointments, paints, pastes, gels, soaps, solutions and shampoos.
 Follow closely the instructions on the label on how to use your coal tar preparation.
 Listed below are some general tips for using coal tar products.

-- Apply it at bedtime if possible to avoid daytime inconvenience of the smell and staining
+- Apply it at bedtime if possible to avoid the daytime inconvenience of the smell and staining

 - Leave on skin for at least 2 hours unless otherwise directed by your doctor